-For the five financial years ended 31 December 2016, we paid over S\$33.7 million in dividends to our shareholders.
-Owing to our cash position and sufficient revenue reserves as at 31 December 2015, we were able to pay dividends of S\$6.5 million, equivalent to approximately 100.0% of our net profit after tax attributable to shareholders in May 2016.
-For the upcoming AGM, the directors have recommended a final dividend for FY2016 of 1.0 cent per share, totaling S\$6.5 million for the financial year ended 31 December 2016.
-Based upon a recommended dividend of 1.00 cents and our share price of 30 cents as at 31 December 2016, our annualised dividend yield is approximately 3.3%.
+For the five financial years ended 31 December 2017, we paid over \$\$33.7 million in dividends to our shareholders.
+Owing to our cash position and sufficient revenue reserves as at 31 December 2016, we were able to pay dividends of \$\$6.5 million, equivalent to approximately 88.5% of our net profit after tax attributable to shareholders in May 2017.
+In appreciation for the loyal support from